w3c/wai-aria-practices/README.md

 # WAI-ARIA Authoring Practices

-This repo prepares the [ARIA Authoring Practices Guide](https://w3c.github.io/aria-practices/) for integration into the [Web Accessibility Initiative](https://www.w3.org/WAI/) website.
+This repository prepares the [ARIA Authoring Practices Guide](https://w3c.github.io/aria-practices/) for integration into the [Web Accessibility Initiative](https://www.w3.org/WAI/) website.

 The WAI website is built in Jekyll and [brings together several git submodules into one website](https://wai-website-theme.netlify.app/technical/).